Laddow Rocks walk to Black Hill from Crowden is a great quieter route in the Peak District.

 Grid reference SE 07804 04671

-At Black Hill, there are a few paths leading off from the trig point, I’m afraid the flagstoned path that continues is where you now leave the Pennine Way.
+At Black Hill, there are a few paths leading off from the trig point, I’m afraid the flagstoned path that continues is where you now leave the Pennine Way and head across the moorlands.

-Turn right onto the path across Tooleyshaw Moss, the first section is particularly boggy so you might need to find the drier route through, but after a few hundred metres the path becomes more obvious and you follow it all the way down.
+Turn right onto the path (more of a feint trod) across Tooleyshaw Moss, the first section is particularly boggy, you’ll need to weave around to find the drier route through.
+After a few hundred metres the boggy section reduces and an route appears and you follow it all the way down.

 (See notes below for adding a second trig point to this walk)

-The route takes you via the old quarry then down a final steep section to the road, where you turn left and follow it round to Crowden campsite, then back to the car park
+The route takes you via the old quarry, over a stile down a final steep section with another stile then either a final gate (or stile if the gate is locked) to a track.
+Turn left and walk towards Crowden campsite, then take the path back to the car park

-Do you have any more questions about this walk, maybe what to wear on your hike or any other questions?
+Do you have any more questions about this walk from Crowden, maybe what to wear on your hike or any other questions?
 Ask me in the comments below.

 Options for this walk – Add trig point no. 2